Stevia -Effectiveness Against Lyme Disease

 Effectiveness of Stevia Rebaudiana Whole Leaf Extract Against the Various Morphological Forms of Borrelia Burgdorferi in Vitro 10/23/18, 10)25 AM

-In Fig. 2B, the effectiveness of doxycycline and the three-antibiotic combinations was compared with Stevia A. A significant reduction (value ≤ 0.01) in the persisters was found with Stevia A compared to doxycycline.
+In Fig. 2B, the effectiveness of doxycycline and the three-antibiotic combinations was compared with Stevia A. A significant reduction (p value ≤ 0.01) in the persisters was found with Stevia A compared to doxycycline.

 Effectiveness of Stevia A after a 7-day and 14-day subculture of antimicrobial treated B. burgdorferi